dapr/dapr/README.md

 #### Prerequisites

-Download the [release](https://github.com/actionscore/cli/releases) for your OS, unpack it and move it to your desired location (for Mac/Linux - ```mv actions /usr/local/bin```.
+Download the Actions CLI [release](https://github.com/actionscore/cli/releases) for your OS, unpack it and move it to your desired location (for Mac/Linux - ```mv actions /usr/local/bin```.
 For Windows, add the executable to your System PATH.)

 __*Note: For Windows users, run the cmd terminal in administrator mode*__